ilija-the/vendrithvault/content/Myths & Religion/Titanic Deities/Bombastic Peace.md

   - canath
 aliases:
 ---

-**Trinity**

----

-Volcanoes destroy, yet also lay fertile ash.
-Cannons destroy, yet also deters attackers in the first place.
-The Bombastic Peace once established an alliance off ree cities, built their walls, and ushered in a period of unparalleled peace, prosperity and commerce.
-His cities also became famous for his lush and beautiful garden districts at their centres.

 > [!important] WIP!
 > Subject to changes.
 Further info
 ### Description
-**Summary** The Bombastic Peace
-**Base of Worship**
+**Summary** Volcanoes destroy, yet also lay fertile ash.
+Cannons destroy, yet also deters attackers in the first place.
+**Base of Worship** Many near volcanoes, in city states, or in order regions (especially walled ones) see the Bombastic Peace as their protector.
-**Appearance, Items and Powers.**
+**Appearance, Items and Powers.** Sometimes described as having the head of an anteater.
-**Relations, History and Forms.** Was once in the trinity of agriculture and metropolis, sometimes representing greed and generosity, with the [[Twotailed Drake]] and X.
+**Relations, History and Forms.** The Bombastic Peace once established an alliance of free cities, built their walls, and ushered in a period of unparalleled peace, prosperity and commerce.
+His cities also became famous for his lush and beautiful garden districts at their centres.
+Was once in the trinity of agriculture and metropolis, sometimes representing greed and generosity, with the [[Twotailed Drake]] and X.

 **Areas of Concern**
 **Edicts** Safeguard what needs safeguarding